Des Moines Menace: COVID-19 and league championship (2020–present)

-USL Pro Iowa
+USL Pro Iowa (Future)

 On September 18, 2019, Menace owner Kyle Krause announced plans to bring a USL Championship team to Des Moines, pending construction of a downtown stadium.
 Said USL President Jake Edwards, “There is very strong local ownership and a huge appetite for professional soccer.
 All that’s remaining now is the development of a soccer-specific stadium, and once that occurs, we look forward to delivering a professional soccer club that this community can be proud of.”
-On January 27, 2022, USL officially awarded Des Moines a USL Championship expansion club, set to play its inaugural season in 2024.
+On January 27, 2022, USL officially awarded Des Moines a USL Championship expansion club, originally set to play its inaugural season in 2024.
+However, a series of delays has paused the project indefinitely.

 Players

 Notable former players

 This list of notable former players comprises players who went on to play professional soccer after playing for the team in the Premier Development League, USL2, or those who previously played professionally before joining the team.

-Tomas Boltnar, a two-time (2002, 2003) PDL MVP from the Czech Republic, is the club's all-time leading goalscorer, with 73 goals.
-He retired from competitive play prior to the 2009 season.
-Boltnar never played fully professional soccer at any level, and now works as a cost analyst for Kum & Go, as well as coaching Menace Academy boys teams.